stella23456789/AreYouBored/README.md

 # AreYouBored
-Just a Gtag mod i made because i was bored
+Just a Gtag mod i made because im a skid who wants verified modder role

 To use it just hold down both the triggers, both the grips, and all the face buttons for 8 seconds.